Bytecode VM

 Design Rationale#

-GocciaScript includes a bytecode execution backend built specifically for GocciaScript.
+GocciaScript includes a bytecode executor built specifically for GocciaScript.
 The current VM is not a language-agnostic subsystem: it executes directly on TGocciaValue, shares the same runtime objects as the interpreter, and uses a Goccia-owned opcode surface.

 Why a Bytecode VM?#